arnoldadlv/PSScripts/README.md

 # PSScripts
-Simple scripts for work as a sysadmin
+Simple scripts for work I use as a sysadmin.